scijs/ndarray/README.md

 * Typed array storage
 * In place slicing (ie `subarray()` like semantics)
 * Optimized classes for low dimensional views (shape.length <= 4)
-* Cache oblivious view assignment and copying (partially implemented)
+* Cache oblivious view assignment and copying (implemented in `cwise`)

 ## Does this library do any error checking?

-Not on array access or slicing.
-This would be prohibitively slow.
-If you write past the bounds of the array, you will either corrupt the array contents or trigger an exception.
-The array constructors are properly validated though, since these operations are relatively infrequent.
+The constructors are validated, but slicing and element access are not, since this would be prohibitively slow.
+If you write past the bounds of the array, you will corrupt the contents of the underlying array object.

 Credits
 =======